dmhuehol/EnvAn-WN-Phase-2/README.md

 In Progress:

-abacusDemo: Current (10/23/17) version of MATLAB script demonstrating the abacus plot for visualizing weather codes over time.
-Needs better formatting and toy data to be completed.
+abacusDemo: Current (11/13/17) version of MATLAB script demonstrating the abacus plot for visualizing weather codes over time.
+Needs better formatting and documentation to be completed.

 ASOSimportFiveMin: Current (9/21/17) version of MATLAB function to import ASOS five-minute data from a .dat file.
 Updated 9/21/17 with continuing development.